 How to help someone with an eating disorder

-Within this blog, we have looked at how to help someone with an eating disorder so that you have the right information that you need to support the person and encourage them towards recovery.
+Within this blog, we look at how to help someone with an eating disorder so that you have the information you need to support the person and encourage them towards recovery.

 Advice and information on helping someone with an eating disorder